Sinal Inflammation: Causes and Treatment (Over 90% Success Rate)

-Sinusitis is an inflammation (irritation and/or swelling) of the sinuses.
+Sinusitis is an inflammation (irritation and/or swelling) of the sinuses caused by reduced blood circulation and low body O2 due to chronic habitual overbreathing or breathing more than the medical norm.
 According to more than 200 Russian and Soviet medical doctors, causes of sinusitis relate to low body-oxygen levels (less than 20 seconds for the body-oxygen test in cases of infections) due to hyperventilation (breathing at least twice more than the medical norm).
 Additional factors that reduce oxygen levels in cells are upper chest (thoracic) breathing and habitual mouth breathing.

 Sinusitis can be triggered by viruses, bacteria, allergies and certain health conditions.
 However, since chronic hyperventilation is a norm in the sick, overbreathing plays the central role in development of other problems as well.
 It is known that overbreathing leads to tissue hypoxia, suppresses the immune system and creates conditions for new infections and chronic inflammation.